vezzolter/DSA/DataStructures/Tree/Tree.md

 Note that it is commonly recommended to rely on proven, well-established, and widely recognized implementations that already exist, rather than reinventing the wheel.
 In the context of C++, these could include tree-based containers (e.g. `boost::multiway_tree`, `boost::tree`) from the **Boost Graph Library**, or several containers (e.g. `std::set`, `std::map`) from the **STL**, which can be used to implement trees.
 Although trees can be implemented via arrrays (binary heaps), typically they are implemented similarly to [linked lists](https://github.com/vezzolter/DSA/blob/main/DataStructures/LinkedList/List.md), where each node is a structure or class containing information, pointers, and optional logic.

 Within the scope of this repository, we'll take a closer look at simplified versions of popular trees to gain a deeper understanding of the fundamental concepts that underlie them.
-After this section, it would be beneficial to examine previously mentioned implementations in practice (e.g., pet-projects, LeetCode-like sites) to solidify the knowledge
+After this section, it would be beneficial to examine previously mentioned implementations in practice (e.g. pet-projects, LeetCode-like sites) to solidify the knowledge

-## Binary Tree
+---
+When delving into the world of trees, it's essential to begin with binary trees, often regarded as the foundational building blocks.
+Before exploring more intricate tree structures, let's first establish a solid understanding of two fundamental concepts:
+- **Binary Tree** — is a tree structure in which each node can have a maximum of $2$ children, referred to as the left child and the right child.
+- **M-ary Tree** — is a generalization of binary trees, where each node can have a maximum of `m` children.

+---
 <p align="center"><img src="./img/BinaryTreeTypes.png"/></p>

-**Binary Tree** — is a tree structure in which each node can have a maximum of two child nodes, referred to as the left child and the right child.
-It can be broadly characterized using the following terms:
+**Binary Trees can be described as:**
 - **Rooted (Default)** — all nodes have a maximum of $2$ children.
-- **Perfect** — all nodes have two children and all leaves have the same level.
+- **Perfect** — all nodes have $2$ children and all leaves have the same level.
 - **Full** — all nodes have either $0$ or $2$ children.
 - **Complete** — all levels are filled with the maximum amount of nodes ($2$), except last one.
 - **Balanced** — height of the left and right subtrees of every node differ by at most $1$.
-- **Degenerate (Pathological)** — all nodes have only $1$ child, basically it is a linked list.
+- **Degenerate (Pathological)** — all nodes have only $1$ child, if all nodes are aligned in a single direction it can be referred to as **skewed**.

 ---
 **Some of the Derived Properties:**